uspki/policies/certificate-policy.md

 ### 4.5 Key pair and certificate usage

 #### 4.5.1 Subscriber private key and certificate usage
-See Section 9.6.3, provisions 2. and 4.
+See section 9.6.3.

-The intended scope of usage for a private key shall be in accordance with the Certificate Profiles defined in Section 7 of this CP.
+The intended scope of usage for a private key shall be in accordance with the Certificate Profiles defined in Appendix D and section 7 of this CP.

 #### 4.5.2 Relying party public key and certificate usage
-See Section 4.9.6
+See section 4.9.6

 ### 4.6 Certificate renewal
 Renewal is defined as the re-issuance of a certificate with no changes to the public key, no changes to the identity information, and a new validity period for the certificate.

 #### 4.6.1 Circumstance for certificate renewal
 CA certificates shall not be renewed.
 Domain Validation TLS Server Authentication and Organizational Validation TLS Server Authentication certificates shall not be renewed.
-Certificate renewal requests shall be treated as new applications and information verified in accordance with Section 4.2.1
+Certificate renewal requests shall be treated as new applications and information verified in accordance with section 4.2.1

 OCSP Delegated Responder certificates may be renewed.